Everything you need to know about building your baby registry, including all the must-haves!

 Adjusting room temperature so it's warm enough for baby to sleep in jammies alone.

-When we brought baby home from the hospital we continued to swaddle in a muslin blanket like the hospital did for weeks!
-As baby got bigger we switched to the Halo Velcro Swaddle which made diaper changes so much easier.
-Eventually Addy got to the age that she no longer needed to be swaddled (and was rolling around) so we switched to the Kyte Baby Sleep Sack (after trying LOTS of other options including the Magic Merlin sleep suit, Nested Bean weighed sleep sack, and Love to Dream Swaddle UP but Addy didn't love them!)
-Every baby is different so it make take a few tries to figure out what works for them, and for YOU!
+When we brought baby home from the hospital, we continued to swaddle in a muslin blanket like the hospital did for weeks!
+As baby got bigger, we switched to the Halo Velcro Swaddle, which made diaper changes so much easier.
+Eventually, Addy got to the age that she no longer needed to be swaddled (and was rolling around) so we switched to the Kyte Baby Sleep Sack (after trying LOTS of other options, including the Magic Merlin sleep suit, Nested Bean weighted sleep sack, and Love to Dream Swaddle UP but Addy didn't love them!)
+Every baby is different, so it may take a few tries to figure out what works for them and for YOU!

 into a milk bath (using my breastmilk *especially if any was left out for too long and baby can't drink it) and treat it that way instead of using topical lotion.